gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

     :align: center

-In addition to the main appliance_url in Admin -> Settings, additional appliance_urls can be set per cloud in the Advanced options of the cloud configuration pane when creating or editing a cloud.
+In addition to the main appliance_url in Admin -> Settings, additional appliance_urls can be set per cloud in the Advanced options section of the cloud configuration pane when creating or editing a cloud.
 When this field is populated, it will override the main appliance url for anything provisioned into that cloud.

 ..
 TIP:: The |morpheus| UI current log, located at /var/log/morpheus/morpheus-ui/current, is very helpful when troubleshooting agent installations.